nisargrai/nisargrai/README.md

 - 👋 Hi, I’m @nisargrai
-- 👀 I’m interested in finding flutter and MERN stack developers.
+- 👀 I’m interested in finding flutter and MERN stack developers for collaboration.
 - 🌱 I’m currently learning blockchain development.
 - 💞️ I’m looking to collaborate on NFT marketplaces.
-- 📫 How to reach me {you can't}.
+- 📫 How to reach me rai.nisarg@gmail.com.

 <!---
 nisargrai/nisargrai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.